 Ama Dablam expedition is technical mountaineering in Nepal that is located almost due south of Everest and Lhotse inside the Khumbu region.
-Ama Dablam 6,856m (22,494ft) is one of the most stunning peaks within the Himalaya and one of the maximum stunning mountains within the international.
-Ama Dablam means “Mother’s necklace,”; the long ridges on each side like the arms of a mother “Ama” protecting her child, and the hanging glacier thought of as the “Dablam,” the traditional double-pendant containing pictures of the gods, worn by Sherpa women.
-Amadablam Expedition offers stunning Himalayan views of the Mt.
-Everest 8848m, Mt.
+Ama Dablam 6,856m (22,494ft) is one of the most stunning peaks within the Himalaya.
+It is also one of the maximum stunning mountains within the international.
+Ama Dablam means “Mother’s necklace,”; the long ridges on each side like the arms of a mother “Ama” protecting her child.
+And the hanging glacier thought of as the “Dablam.” the traditional double-pendant containing pictures of the gods.
+Worn by Sherpa women.
+As a result Amadablam Expedition offers stunning Himalayan views of the Mt.
+Everest 8848m.
+Mt.
 Lhotse 8516m, Mt.
 Makalu 8463m, Mt.
 Cho Oyu 8201m and other more mountains.

 Duration: 30 Days

 Transportation: Private Car/Van/ Plane

 Location: Solukhumbu Himalayan Ranges

 Start/Finish Point: Lukla/Lukla

 Day 01: - Greetings at Kathmandu Airport